Leaf-Agriculture/docs/docs/credentials_cnhi.md

 ### Get the CNHI credentials
 &nbsp<span class="badge badge--success">GET</span> `/users/{leafUserId}/cnhi-credentials`

-Get the CNHI credentials of the Leaf User based on its `id` and returns a JSON with the credentials.
+Get the CNHI credentials of the Leaf User based on its id and returns a JSON with the credentials.
+If during background processing we detect that this credential is no longer valid, the value of the status will be changed.

 #### Request examples
 <Tabs
   defaultValue="sh"
   values={[
     { label: 'cURL', value: 'sh', },
+    { label: 'Python', value: 'py', },
     { label: 'JavaScript', value: 'js', },
-    { label: 'Python', value: 'py', },
   ]
 }>
   <TabItem value="js">